-There are strong links with the local community which have a positive impact on the service.
+The service has links with the local community which have a positive impact on the service.

 The service works in partnership with key organisations, including the local authority, safeguarding teams and clinical commissioning groups and multidisciplinary teams, to support care provision, service development and joined-up care and does so in an open, honest and transparent way.